bmourad01/cgen/README.md

 # Setup

+- To install the opam dependencies, run `make deps`
 - To build and install the project, run `make` (these can be done individually with `make build` and `make install`, respectively).
 - To uninstall the project, run `make uninstall`.
 - To clean the build artifacts, run `make clean`.